 Traditional IT Compared to Modern IT

-Before cloud and automation became mainstream, managing infrastructure usually meant doing everything manually.
+Before cloud engineering and automation became mainstream, managing infrastructure usually meant doing everything manually.
 You would log into a server, install the software, configure the network settings, and make sure everything worked.
 Every step had to be repeated for each system.
 Often, there were small differences each time, which could lead to errors or inconsistencies.

 This worked for small setups but became a challenge as systems grew.
 Repeating those steps over and over takes time and increases the chance of mistakes.
 That is where Infrastructure as Code comes in.